nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 save
 manually.

+### Autocomplete commands

+CareConnect provides command autocompletion when pressing the Tab key.
+For example, typing `f` and pressing Tab will auto complete the command to `find`.

 ### Editing the data file

 CareConnect data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are